Characters: One Piece: The Four Emperors

 - Doflamingo is arguably the strongest member of the Seven Warlords of the Sea (barring perhaps Mihawk), but even he is scared of Kaido.
 Note that when placed in a Sadistic Choice where he would either have to face the wrath of the Admirals or the wrath of Kaido, he almost immediately chooses the Admirals.

 - Badass Army: One made of artificially-created Zoan fruit users numbering 500, in short an army of beastmen, which may be the reason for his moniker.

 - There may be more than this to why he has that name, "The Strongest Creature" meaning he himself must have a powerful Zoan or at least not completely human.

 - There Are No Coincidences: Kaidou doesn't take ANY chances with threats against his rule.
-All conspiriters, real or perceived, to be rebelling against his will are killed as examples, and there is no grey area in this line of thinking and this trope may work against Kaidou because, while currently, the Straw-Heart Alliance's actions are being enacted to deliberatly push Kaidou's berserk button, at the same time as the Dressrosa arc is going down, Caribou poses (well, is forced to pose as, really) as a Revolutionary Comander, Gaburu, to destroy another one of Kaidou's Factories (this one is a weapons factory on KAIDOU'S FAVORITE ISLAND) - In otherwords, when Kaidou gets the bad news, look out World, because NOBODY seemingly conspires together to bring Kaidou down and gets away scot-free... which will force the targetted parties to band together against him to try and not die.
+All conspirators, real or perceived, to be rebelling against his will are killed as examples, and there is no grey area in this line of thinking and this trope may work against Kaidou because, while currently, the Straw-Heart Alliance's actions are being enacted to deliberately push Kaidou's berserk button, at the same time as the Dressrosa arc is going down, Caribou poses (well, is forced to pose as, really) as a Revolutionary Comander, Gaburu, to destroy another one of Kaidou's Factories (this one is a weapons factory on KAIDOU'S FAVORITE ISLAND) - In otherwords, when Kaidou gets the bad news, look out World, because NOBODY seemingly conspires together to bring Kaidou down and gets away scot-free... which will force the targeted parties to band together against him to try and not die.